Arthur (Art) Carichner

 Fonder.jpg

-Mark Fonder was a professor of music education at Ithaca College where he conducted the Concert Band.
+Mark Fonder served as conductor of the Ithaca Concert Band from 2013 until 2015.
+He was a professor of music education at Ithaca College where he conducted the Concert Band.
 He earned his Ed.D. and M.S. degrees at the University of Illinois at Urbana-Champaign and his B.M. at Lawrence University.
 Professor Fonder is a former faculty member at the University of Texas at San Antonio and the University of Wisconsin - Green Bay and a public school teacher in Wisconsin.
 He was formerly a trombonist with the Green Bay Symphony and the San Antonio Brass.
 Adjudicator, clinician, guest conductor, school music consultant.
 Music consultant, Educational Testing Service.
 Contributor, Music Educators Journal, Instrumentalist, Band Director’s Guide, Journal of Research in Music Education, Bulletin of Historical Research in Music Education.
 Editor, Ithaca Conference on American Music Education: Centennial Profiles; Journal of Historical Research in Music Education; Hawaii-Pacific Music Education Research Symposium.
-Fonder has recently published "Patrick Conway and His Famous Band."
-Frequent presenter at state, regional, and national conferences.
+Fonder has published a book entitled, "Patrick Conway and His Famous Band," (Meredith Publications, 2012).
+Fonder has been a presenter at state, regional, and national conferences.
+In retirement, Mark enjoys reading, travel, and playing trombone with the Appleton City Band.

 peterson.jpg

-Beth Peterson is currently associate director of bands at the University of Illinois and served as associate professor of music and member of the music education department at the Ithaca College School of Music.
-Peterson taught brass and woodwind pedagogy, instrumental conducting, secondary instrumental methods, and graduate level music education courses.
+Beth Peterson served as conductor of the Ithaca Concert Band from 2000 until 2015.
+Dr. Peterson, emeritus professor, retired from her position as associate director of bands at the University of Illinois School of Music in 2022.
+Prior to her role at Illinois, Dr. Peterson was a tenured professor of music education department at the Ithaca College School of Music.
+During her 17 years at IC, Peterson taught brass and woodwind pedagogy, instrumental conducting, secondary instrumental methods, and graduate level music education courses.
 She supervised student teachers at the junior and senior level and was the placement coordinator for the Junior Instrumental Student Teaching program.
 Peterson has conducted the Ithaca College Brass Choir and All-Campus Band, and the Ithaca College Symphonic Band.
-Her research interests include the study of first year music teachers and the pursuit of music and life-long learning.
+Dr. Peterson is a member of the American Bandmasters Association and serves on the Board of Directors for the Midwest International Band and Orchestra Clinic.
+Beth currently lives in Fort Collins, CO, with her husband Steve and their golden retriever Stanley.

 kaiser.jpg

-Keith Kaiser is professor of music education and has served as chairperson-music education (for 12 years) and associate dean & assessment coordinator for the Ithaca College School of Music.
+Keith Kaiser served as conductor of the Ithaca Concert Band from 1999 until 2012.
+He has been on the faculty at Ithaca College since 1998, and has served as dean, associate dean and assessment coordinator for the School of Music.
+He has served as the chair of the Department of Music Education for more than 12 years.
 Kaiser holds degrees from the Florida State University (Ph.D.), the University of Redlands (MM), and the University of Wyoming (BM).
-As a faculty member at Ithaca College, he received a 2010 Faculty Excellence Award, and he teaches undergraduate and graduate music education courses, supervises junior and senior level student teachers, and conducts various instrumental music ensembles.
+Kaiser has been named a Charles A. Dana professor, and he received the Ithaca College Faculty Excellence Award and the Student Affairs and Campus Life Faculty Appreciation Award.
+He has taught undergraduate and graduate music education courses, supervised junior and senior level student teachers, and conducted various instrumental music ensembles.
 For six years, Kaiser served as conductor of the Signature Syracuse Concert Band (a concert band for inner-city youth).
-He's active throughout the country as a guest conductor, presenter, clinician, adjudicator and consultant.
+He is active throughout the country as a guest conductor, presenter, clinician, adjudicator and consultant.
+Dr. Kaiser lives in Ithaca with his children Andrew, Chris, and Matt, and his dogs Annie and Marble.

 neubert.jpg